Self-Assessment & MTD Checklist

 Review the Checklist

-Carefully follow our Self-Assessment checklist.
-Gather all relevant income documents and make sure to claim every allowable expense.
+Read through our checklist and gather all income documents and ensure you claim every single allowable expense.

 2